TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 29/Job 29.16.md

 ---

-I was a father to the needy: And the cause of him that I knew not I searched out.
+I was a father to the needy.
+The cause of him who I didn't know, I searched out.